 A Statement of Information must include:

 - An indicative selling price for the property.
 This may be a single price or a price range of up to 10%.
 It must not be less than:

 - The seller's asking price

 - A price in a written offer that has already been rejected by the seller

-- The median house or unit price for the suburb (depending on what is being sold).
-This may be for a period of between three to 12 months, and must not be more than six months old.
+- The median house or unit price for the suburb.
+This may be for a period of between three and 12 months, and must not be more than six months old.